 - Mentors and mentees are unprepared and don’t have a clue what good mentoring looks like

-- There is no follow up and support, mentors and mentees are just left to flounder
+- Mentors and mentees are just left to flounder with no follow up and support

 - Evaluation is non-existent, so even if mentoring is successful, no one really knows about it!